AT A GLANCE

 As Hawai‘i’s largest private landholder, KS is uniquely positioned to support Hawai‘i’s transition to clean energy.

-As of 2021, roughly forty percent (40%) of renewable energy for the state is located on KS ‘āina (land).
+As of 2022, roughly forty percent (40%) of commercial renewable energy for the state is located on KS ‘āina (land).
 KS’ goal is to reduce energy use from KS operations by thirty percent (30%) by 2030.

-The total amount of utility-scale renewable energy installed on KS ‘āina is 142 MW (MegaWatts).
-This total represents two wind farms and two PV (photovoltaic) farms.
+The total amount of commercial or utility-scale renewable energy installed on KS ‘āina is depicted in the chart in MW (MegaWatts).
+This total represents wind farms and PV (photovoltaic) farms located on KS land holdings.

 A+CET | UNSDG 7 | GRI 203, 302 | AAEF 1.0| SM2025 M19